 Originally a nautical college for fishermen, Blackpool and the Fylde College was founded in Fleetwood in 1892.
 Today the college has 49 buildings dotted across the scenic Fylde coast with a major campus in central Blackpool.
 It offers a variety of full- and part-time degree courses awarded by Lancaster University.
 And, if you’re coming here for an open day, you’ll be pleased to find that our Premier Inn hotel near to Blackpool and the Fylde College puts you in pole position for all of the city’s nightlife, restaurants and shopping options.

 Blackpool certainly knows how to put on a good show, making it an extremely popular location for one-off exhibitions, trade shows and events.

 The Winter Gardens is one of the leading exhibition, fair, and conference destinations in the UK.
 All year round it hosts popular music, food, and art exhibitions, including annual conferences of British political parties and trade unions.
-Its stunning Empress Ballroom been home to the Blackpool Dance Festival since 1920, while lovers of the arrows flock here each year to watch the PDC World Matchplay darts.
+Its stunning Empress Ballroom has been home to the Blackpool Dance Festival since 1920, while lovers of the arrows flock here each year to watch the PDC World Matchplay darts.